-The latest celebrity to join the list of internet death hoax is Bollywood actress Angelina Jolie, who recently revealed that she underwent a double mastectomy.
+The latest celebrity to join the list of internet death hoax is Hollywood actress Angelina Jolie, who recently revealed that she underwent a double mastectomy.

 A report had surfaced that that Oscar-award winning actress had passed away after her second major operation, The Inquisitr reported.